CannonWest/CannonAI/gemini_chat/gui/GUI_README.md

-# Gemini Chat GUI Documentation
+# CannonAI GUI Documentation

 ## Overview

-The Gemini Chat GUI provides a modern, web-based interface for interacting with Google's Gemini AI models.
+The CannonAI GUI provides a modern, web-based interface for interacting with Google's Gemini AI models.
 Built with Flask and Bootstrap, it offers a clean, responsive design with all the functionality of the CLI version.

 ## Quick Start